janroker/CCBDA-research/research/tutorial/README.md

 To test the application, we need to:

 1. Expose the DB to the host machine by executing `kubectl port-forward services/eb-signup-db-service 8000:8000`
-2. Create the table by using the AWS CLI:
+2. Create the table by using the AWS CLI (in a different terminal):

 ```bash
 aws dynamodb create-table --endpoint-url http://localhost:8000 --region "us-east-1" \